tycrek-archive/McServerman/README.md

 ## Limitations

 1. Development is slow because I get distracted easily.
-2. Currently only works on Linux. macOS and Windows support will probably need to be done by other developers as I don't own either system.
+2. Currently only works on Linux. macOS and ~~Windows~~ support will probably need to be done by other developers as I don't own either system. **Update**: Basic Windows support is now available

 ## Contributing